-Shareholders are invited to participate in Baby Bunting's 2020 Annual General Meeting by watching and participating in the AGM virtually via the online platform by using:
+Shareholders are invited to watch and participate in the AGM virtually via the online platform by entering the following URL into your web browser web.lumiagm.com/303811745

-- computer: enter the following URL in your browser: https://web.lumiagm.com/396071302; or - mobile device: use the Lumi AGM app, which is available for download from the Apple App Store or Google Play Store.
+To participate in the Meeting you will be required to enter the unique 9 digit meeting ID: 303-811-745.

-To participate in the Meeting you will be required to enter the unique 9 digit meeting ID: 396071302.
-Your username is your SRN/HIN.
+Your username is your Securityholder Reference Number (SRN) or Holder Identification Number (HIN).
 Your password is your postcode registered on your holding if you are an Australian shareholder.
-Overseas shareholders should refer to the Virtual AGM Online Guide.
+Overseas shareholders should refer to the Virtual Meeting Online Guide for a list of country codes.
+Proxy holders will need to contact Computershare on +61 3 9415 4024 no later than 1 hour of the Meeting to receive their unique username and password.